teegre/gmi/README.md

 Once everything is set up, enter: `gmi init`
 It creates the main directory structure and files for the capsule.

-**For convenience, you can disable password authentication for rsync on the server.
+**For convenience when deploying the capsule, you might want to disable password authentication for rsync on the server.
 To do so:**

 On the server, enter: `sudo visudo`
 And add this line: `user ALL= NOPASSWD:/usr/bin/rsync`
 (Replace "user" by your username)

+**Also, make sure the EDITOR environment variable is set.
+Gmi needs it to launch your editor of choice.**

 Then, you're good to go.